nathanael-fijalkow/TheoretiCS_doc/editors.md

 Once you have proposed a decision, a weekly digest will invite all editors to comment on the article.
-Once this period has elapsed, the editors-in-chief communicate the decision to the authors.
+Once this period has elapsed, the editors-in-chief communicate the decision to the authors (and ask them for a revision in case you asked for it).

 During all that process, the paper remains in status "Reviewed" and is in phase 1.